 Tracing Your Irish Roots - Information, Tips and Resources

 Who Do You Think You Are? -Tracing Your Family History on the Web

 Ireland currently has a population of about 4.5 million and around 36 million Americans claim Irish ancestry.
 During the years of the Great Famine which was at its worst in 1847 and caused by failure of the potato crop due to blight, 1 million people died.
-A further 2 million emigrated during the following decade, mostly to Britain and the continent of North America.
-Large scale emigration continued into the 20th century.
+A further 2 million emigrated during the following decade, mostly to Britain and the continent of North America, but also to Argentina.
+Large scale emigration continued well into the 20th century.
 Transportation to penal colonies in Australia was also a standard punishment even for relatively minor crimes, and large numbers of convicts were sent here from the late 18th century onwards.
 With the advent of the Internet, scanning of paper records and computer storage, it is now easier to research details of our ancestors.

 Many records have now been scanned and made available in online databases.
 Access to some of these databases is free and scanned images of original records can be downloaded.